Scripture Reference: Genesis 24:1-67

 But not just any woman would do.
 Abraham wanted Isaac to marry a woman who believed in God.
 Then Isaac and his wife could have children and teach them to love God too.

 Abraham thought about all the women who lived nearby in Canaan.
 They did not love God.
 They worshiped false gods and bowed down to them.
 Abraham did not want Isaac to marry a woman from Canaan.
 He remembered when he used to live in Haran.
 Many of Abraham’s relatives still lived near Haran in a place called “Nahor”.
-His relatives believed in God.
+His relatives believed in the true and living God.
 This would be the perfect place to find a wife for Isaac.

 So Abraham called in his most trusted servant and said, “Promise me that you will find a wife for Isaac.
 Make sure that she is not a Canaanite.
 Go to my home country, to my relatives, and find Isaac a wife there.”

 The servant did as Abraham asked.
 He took along camels loaded with gifts to give to the father of whoever the bride would be.
-The servant traveled a long time before he came to Haran, the place where Abraham’s family lived.
+The servant travelled a long time before he came to Haran, the place where Abraham’s family lived.

 When the servant arrived he decided to go to a place where the young women of the city went every day.
 He took his camels and waited beside the spring of waters where the girls came to get water for their families.